 7.AR Could Streamline Employee Training

 AR could be one of the most significant advances in educational and training technology since video was invented.
-Businesses, schools, and organizations are already using AR to train students and employees.
+Businesses, schools, and organizations are already using AR and tools like Sparkbay to train students and employees.
 Medical schools are using AR to give their students the ability to explore the human body without going through cadaver after cadaver.
 And automobile manufacturers like Mercedes-Benz are using AR to give workers an inside view of their vehicles as they work on them.
 But these examples are just the tip of the iceberg.
 With a bit of creativity and the power of AR, employee and student training will never be the same and we even expect some cover letter examples to include AR and interactive parts any time soon.

 8. AR Offers 3D Shopping Spaces